4 (more) insane small business ideas that actually worked!

 People are far more strange and vengeful than you could ever imagine.

 Australian Mat Carpenter, 23, founded this beacon of idiocy on New Year’s Day as a drunken joke.
-It cost him 30 bucks to set it up whilst imbibing his favourite beverage, and then he went on to focus on his hangover and promptly forgot about it.
+It cost him 30 bucks to set it up whilst imbibing his favourite beverage.
+After creating the site Mat went on to focus on his hangover and promptly forgot about it.

 2 days later whilst on holidays… BOOM.
 Reddit grabbed it by the horns and the thing went viral.
 Mat was beyond unprepared.